 You’ve put a lot of effort into your accounting firm’s website.
-Here are seven ways to increase visitors’ engagement.
+Here are five ways to increase visitors’ engagement.

 After you’ve enticed new visitors to your website, the last thing you want is to see them navigate away without exploring any further.
 That’s what is known as a bounce, and a high bounce rate is a sign your accounting firm’s content or site design might need some work.
 The lower your bounce rate, the more you’re connecting with your audience, so take a look at these tips to keep bounces to a minimum, adapted from Kelli Shaver’s informative article in Mashable.
 I intentionally deleted a few and focused on those that specifically apply to most firms.

 - Avoid loading lag.
 Sites that take forever to load due to widgets and animation can lose you visitors in only a few seconds.
 Tech-savvy site owners or the experts you hire can set the page to lazy-load nonessential or third-party content, so viewers can see the most important thing – information about your firm – right away.

 - Readability is critical.
 You can significantly enhance visitors’ enjoyment and comfort, which translate directly to the amount of time they spend on your site, by choosing high-contrast colors and easy-to-read fonts.
 Good contrast makes a big difference in readability, especially when the page is viewed on mobile devices or in suboptimal light conditions.
 Your content will be most accessible and easy to see if you go for colors that offer strong contrast, and that’s far more important than using the grey veiled background that speaks to your inner artist.